harvard-lil/perma/developer.md

 `ERROR: error while removing network: network perma-scoop-api_default id 1902203ed2ca5dee5b57462201db417638317baef142e112173ee300461eb527 has active endpoints`
 The Scoop API is still running: the network is maintained until both projects are down.
 Head back over to the Scoop API repo and run `docker compose down` there... and you're done.

+## Working with Superset

+Superset is a data visualization tool that connects to Perma db allowing users to create saved SQL queries, datasets, charts, and dashboards.
+In order to experiment with the service, run the below commands to stop the running docker containers and to build the service image.

+- `docker compose down`
+- `docker compose up -d --build`

+Navigate to `http://localhost:8088/` and log in to the service using the credentials specified in `docker-compose.override.yml`.
+Once logged in, the existing objects should be imported into the local playground.
+When the local development is complete, export the dashboards using the Bulk Select Dashboards button, and place the downloaded zip file into the path: `services/docker/superset/dashboard_export.zip`.